cohure/CHR2021-website/content/cfp.md

 Submissions are to be submitted anonymously.
 All papers will be refereed through a double-blind peer review process by at least three reviewers with final acceptance decisions made by the conference organizers.
+The anonymity period runs until the notification of acceptance (no preprint publication before this date).

 Paper should be submitted as PDF documents via the Easychair conference management
 system: https://easychair.org/conferences/?conf=chr2021.